cvitter/YCSB-Riak-Binding/README.md

 Implement the Riak Client
 ----------------------------
+The following directions will help you get started with benchmarking Riak using the YCCB porject and Riak client.

+1. Download the YCSB project from https://github.com/brianfrankcooper/YCSB and extract the contents onto the machine, or machines, you plan to execute the project from. <b>Note</b>: YCSB requires Java and Maven.

+2. Download the YCSB-Riak-Binding project and copy the Riak folder into the YCSB folder.

-1. Add the Riak client to YCSB's POM file
+2. Add the Riak client to YCSB's POM file

-2. Modify NODES_ARRAY in RiakDBClient.java
+3. Modify NODES_ARRAY in RiakDBClient.java

-3. Build YCSB
+4. Build YCSB

-4. Run a workload
+5. Run a workload